 4. Instant Brand Recognition

 Starting from scratch can be difficult, but franchises give investors a head start with established names, built-in marketing, and a loyal customer base.
-This helps build credibility with customers and immigration officials.
+It includes, however, having built-in advertising and a loyal customer base.
+This allows credibility to both potential consumers of the products and services and immigration officials.

 5. Long-term Growth and Visa Renewals